-After John O’Groats, there are two noteable castle ruins located on the coast.
-Keiss Castle, a castle ruin that stands on cliffs overlooking Sinclair’s Bay, and Bucholie Castle, which is located on an isolated rocky stack, are only 7 minutes apart.
+After John O’Groats, there are two notable castle ruins located on the coast.
+Keiss Castle, a castle ruin that stands on cliffs overlooking Sinclair’s Bay, and Bucholie Castle, which is located on an isolated rocky stack, are only 7 minutes driving distance apart.

 Dunrobin Castle is a castle right out of a fairy tale!
 Easily Scotland’s most spectacular stately home, Dunrobin is the family seat of the Earl of Sutherland and the Clan Sutherland.
 It resembles a French chateâu and has over 189 rooms, framed by large, vibrant gardens.

 27. Big Burn hike